svbygoibear/go-deps-with-glide/readme.md

 $HOME/go/src/go-deps-with-glide glide up
 ```

-For more information on Glide's update feature check out the [Glide documentation](https://github.com/Masterminds/glide#glide-update-aliased-to-up)
+For more information on Glide's update feature check out the [Glide documentation](https://github.com/Masterminds/glide#glide-update-aliased-to-up).

 ### IDE Specific Settings
 #### IntelliJ Idea
+All explanations up until this point has been done with terminal in mind.
+It is possible to set up this project in Intellij as well (if it does not work out of the box).

 ## Using Project
 After cloning this repository, you'll need to make sure that: